The Sea And Sand of MUI NE

 The village became famous for its sand dunes.
 International tourists discovered these dunes on the occasion of the solar eclipse on October 24, 1995.
 That’s when the first beach hotel opened.

 Still, fishing remains a source of income.
-It is carried out from fishing trawlers, but also from the iconic round basket boats, the so-called thung chai.
+It is carried out by fishing trawlers, but also by the iconic round basket boats, the so-called thung chai.
 Cleverly, the Vietnamese invented these round boats to avoid the taxation of ships by the French colonial rulers.

 The Dunes